Helpline 07939 046 030

 I was diagnosed with NF1 when I was 5 years old.
 My mother had NF, as did her mother and a couple of her brother and sisters.
 I had hard painful lumps and café-au-lait marks from an early age.

 Growing up, I found it really hard to fit in at school because of learning difficulties and the fact I was very small and extremely skinny for my age.
 When being bullied or joked at, I snapped.
 I was often alone and too small to join in play.
-I found it hard to keep up with my school work, writing was difficult and mathematics was even harder.
-I couldn’t calculate even the simplest

-Somehow, not long after leaving school, my back was beginning to hurt but I ignored it for a bit as I did not to want to make any fuss.
-One day I woke up and couldn’t feel my legs and it felt like I was walking on jelly and kept falling over.
+Somehow, not long after leaving school, my back was beginning to hurt but I ignored it for a bit, as I did not to want to make any fuss.
+One day.
+I woke up and couldn’t feel my legs and it felt like I was walking on jelly and kept falling over.
 I was taken to hospital where I had some tests, then I was blue-lighted to another hospital where a scan was carried out.

-In May 1987, I developed a nerve compression, requiring emergency removal of a golf ball size tumour.
-This involved a laminectomy of T6,7 & 8.
-As a result of the surgery to my thoracic spine, I developed a secondary kyphosis.
 In 1989, as my vertebrae were beginning to collapse and compress, passing a marked deformity to my spine, surgery was performed, with a fibular strut graft used for anterior spinal fusion.
 After surgery, I was left deformed with a very large hump and very high degree curvature.

-I have more NF tumours now as I’ve aged.
-Some are hard like beads.
 They cause me a lot of pain every day and I still find it hard physically and mentally to cope with day to day.
 It also affects my memory.
-I felt so alone for many years and I am relying on the help of my children who all have NF1.

-Then I came across Libby Huffer, who is affected by the condition herself and is the founder of the social media group Faces of Neurofibromatosis.
+Then, I came across Libby Huffer, who is affected by the condition herself and is the founder of the social media group Faces of Neurofibromatosis.
 She is a public campaigner for those affected by NF and has taught me to not be afraid or hide away and to raise awareness.

 She is my inspiration and so I decided to help others.
 Read my poem and share!